NCIP/cagrid-workflow/README.md

 Driven primarily by scientific use cases from the cancer research community, it caGrid provides the necessary core infrastructure to facilitate interoperability.

-caGrid provides the technology that enables collaborating institutions to share information and analytical resources efficiently and securely, while also allowing investigators to easily contribute to and leverage the resources of a national-scale, multi-institutional environment.

 caGrid Workflow is an Open Source project written in Java, and makes use of caGrid core services and the Taverna workbench to enable orchestration of complex workflows; it employs three components:
  * [Taverna Workbench] (http://www.taverna.org.uk/documentation/taverna-2-x/) - Taverna is an open source and domain-independent Workflow Management System – a suite of tools used to design and execute scientific workflows and aid in silico experimentation.